-After an hour, manually release the pressure and add in the carrots and potatoes.
-Now, let those cook with the roast for about another 20 to 30 minutes on high pressure, then quick release the pressure and you are in business.
+After an hour, manually release the pressure and add in the carrots, onions, and potatoes.
+Now, let those cook with the roast for 10 minutes on high pressure, then quickly release the pressure to prevent the vegetables from becoming too soft.

-You'll find that the beef broth left behind leaves a great brown gravy that is prefect to cover everything on your plate.
-I added some corn starch to the mix to thicken everything up a bit before serving.
+You'll find that the beef broth left behind leaves a great brown gravy that is perfect to cover everything on your plate.
+I can add some corn starch to the mix to thicken everything up a bit before serving.
 If you want a thicker gravy, flour can work just as well.